 Some of the interfaces require that schools inform TR regarding the cards accepted.
 Some cards are more expensive to process so schools/districts sometimes elect to not accept all cards when they set-up their merchant account.
 It is important that TR knows which cards are accepted so that families may only choose from these cards when paying.

 Schools using Total Registration's payment processing can configure a partial payments option.
 Total Registration will charge a $2.75 fee for each payment made less than the remaining balance.
 For example, if a family makes two payments they will be charged one partial payment fee as the first payment is less than the amount due and the second is equal to the outstanding balance.
 The processing fee for partial payments is paid to TR (the school does not receive this fee) and is non-refundable.
-Schools to have the ability to set the minimum allowable payment, either a total amount or the minimum per exam, limiting the number of payments a family can make.
+Schools have the ability to set the minimum allowable payment, either a total amount or the minimum per exam, limiting the number of payments a family can make.